 Do not park illegally anywhere on WVUH property.
-There are always permit parking spaces available in resident lots K-1 and K-2.
-If you cannot find a space, approach one of the Security Officers and they will direct you to a space.
+Approach one of the Security Officers and they will direct you to a space.

 If you have more than one vehicle and you forget to transfer your permit, please obtain a staff temporary, good for one day.
 You will need to obtain the permit from the Security office.